meditationstuff/protocol_1/index.md

 Let go...

 [<a href="#18h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <span id="18a"></span> an esoteric doctrine ("Going full Buddhist?" / "Is this full Buddhist?" / "Is this even Buddhist?" / "Never go full Buddhist"\*):

+Content warning: Fuckin' random beautiful brutalist shit (in my opinion) written by some random person at some snapshot instant in time, about metaphysics, existentialism, (non-)eternalism, (non-)nihilism, cosmology, mortality

+There is no thing, nothing, that can perfectly, eternally last.
+Also, there are no gods; no god’s-eye-views; there is no heaven, no hell.

+You’re probably going to die, sooner or later, and at uncertain time.
+This is even with the possibility of life extension, "health extension," though, at the time of this writing, everyone is, in some sense, dying of a terminal illness (aging).
+In any case, the sun’s going to go out, proteins are going to decay, and eventually everything’s going to get cold and/or entropically isotropic.
+Or the universe is going to big crunch, or whatever.
+That’s a long ways away, but in any case, we probably can’t escape the universe.
+It’s just this, nowhere to go.
+It’s just us.

+You probably can’t take anything with you, when you die, including memories, achievements, anything.
+It’s probably just nothingness.

+Life generally involves a lot of uncontrollable and sometimes abruptly surprising suffering.

+Nevertheless, excepting suicide, violence, accident, health misfortune, aging, we just keep spontaneously happening, we just keep living, we prefer some things to other tings, we act: we seek wellbeing, satisfaction, intimacy, belonging, sex, procreation, interestingness, fun.

+So, we want things; we care; it matters.
+And, also, you can relax!
+No one gets out alive, in the end.
+Ah, but you can’t relax!
+There are still hard problems of living right now and of wanting to keep living.

+We’re sort of all in our own nebulous virtual reality bubbles.
+We make it real because that’s all we know.
+It’s both real and it isn’t real, like the stakes are real, as far as they go, which makes some things ghastly, horrifying, macabre, hellish.
+And also it’s possible to see through all that, though in some senses it doesn’t change anything, and/but, at the same time it does--any or all of that can be heaven, at least in principle, with time.

+Nebulous virtual reality bubbles, or not, we ever reach across the gap, for each other, and arguably touch, alone and together…

+Life is sort of about living in the light of all that, letting everything settle around all of that.
+Meditation helps everything loosen up, so everything can sort of settle around all of that.
+Better not to start; if you start, better to finish.
+Lots of people reading this will have already started.
+None of this has to be taken as sort of a premise, and none of this is something to hold onto.
+If any of this is a thing, you’ll find your way there through practice, bottom up, nothing special to be done.

+It’s sometimes possible to love and be loved, and to be happy, in hell.
+And it’s sometimes possible to alight on wellbeing and beauty, for a time, together.
+Wellbeing and wisdom.
+Time, space, matter, energy, consciousness, computation, life itself.

+Anyway, all of this might be partially or totally wrong!
+Don’t take my word for it!

+\*

+\*Re “Never go full Buddhist”: https://knowyourmeme.com/memes/full-retard \*\* [Last accessed 2021-05-21]

+\*\*This is not politically correct.

+[<a href="#18ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="19"></span> introduction; getting over the hump; text interpretation: